Fitness to practise

 Maintain communication with staff by:

 - completing appropriate forms to record extenuating circumstances which may have affected your academic work or absence from examinations;

-- regularly reading your university e-mail and checking teaching notice boards as advised by academic staff;
+- regularly reading your university e-mail, Blackboard and checking teaching notice boards as advised by academic staff;

 - participating responsibly in student feedback sessions and processes.